Components of hydronic floor heating systems

 -.
 Heating panels

-Heating sources are gas/electric tankless water heaters, gas/electric tank water heaters, and air-to-water heat pumps.
-They provides heated-water individual heating spaces through hydronic manifolds.
-Air-to-water heat pumps can do both heating and cooling w/ hydronic fan coils.
+Heating sources include gas or electric tankless water heaters, gas or electric tank water heaters, and air-to-water heat pumps.
+These units supply heated water to individual zones through hydronic manifolds.
+Air-to-water heat pumps can also provide cooled water when paired with hydronic fan coil units.

-Manifolds and thermal controllers work between heating panels and heating source.
-Manifolds distribute heated water to individual heating zones.
-Thermal controllers control on/off of heating source to maximize energy efficiency.
-Zone valve controllers are used to open or close zone valves.
+Manifolds and thermal controllers operate between heating panels and heating source.
+Manifolds distribute heated water to individual heating zones, while thermal controllers regulate on/off operation of heating source to maximize energy efficiency.
+Zone-valve controllers are used to open and close zone valves as required.

-In general, finished floors are home owner’s responsibility.
-Namu Floor Heating recommends SPC floors that are thicker than 7 mm.
-Tiles are also be installed, depending on heating panel types.
+In general, finished flooring is home owner’s responsibility.
+Namu Floor Heating recommends SPC flooring with a thickness greater than 7 mm.
+Tile flooring may also be installed, depending on heating panel used.

 Configuration of Floor Heating w/ Navien NCB Gas Boiler